HannaBerggren/CLOUDBERRIES/README.md

 ### Fixed Bugs
 - I fixed two errors in validator.w3 "No p element in scope and p end tag seen".
 I just removed that.
- The second error was "Stray end tag div".
+ <br> The second error was "Stray end tag div".
 All I had to do was to remove the space between my h2 and h3 heading.

 ## Deployment